en

 Detective Conan: The Lost Ship in the Sky

-The story finds our little sleuth trapped on a Zeppelin with a group of terrorists armed with a deadly virus.
+The story finds our young sleuth trapped on a Zeppelin with a group of terrorists armed with a deadly virus.
 His only ally is his arch-nemesis, the gentleman thief Kaitou Kid.

 Detective Conan: The Lost Ship in the Sky